ChrstphrHll/npc_gen/students/Hartwen Galaeron.md

 ---
 ### Description
 - 2nd year Human Cleric in Alderden
-- wavy auburn hair that's geled back, Pale Blue eyes, and Fair skin
+- shoulder length frizzy grey hair that's braided, Pale Blue eyes, and Fair skin
 - Is Plain and Childish, and has Involvement as their ideal

 ### Organizations